DinhNtLE/pdsnd_github/README.md

-Started and finished in Corona lockdown time.
-Kindly provide a free month from Udacity.com
+Kindly provide by Udacity.com.
 # Python Script to Explore US Bikeshare Data

 ### Description
 Simple python code explores a clean dataset kindly provided by Udacity.
-Updated on Sunday 2020/04/26
+From free a month access Updated on Sunday 2020/04/26
 ### dataset
 The datasets used for this script contain bike share data for the first six months of 2017.
 Some data wrangling has been performed by Udacity's staff.